 This study session examines the process of setting capital market expectations and covers major tools of economic analysis.
 A central theme of both readings is that a disciplined approach to setting expectations will be rewarded.
 After outlining a framework for developing expectations and reviewing potential pitfalls, the first reading focuses on the use of macroeconomic analysis in setting expectations.
 The second reading in this session builds on that foundation to examine setting expectations for specific asset classes-fixed income, equities, real estate, and currencies.

-Reading 10 Capital Market Expectations, Part I: Framework and Macro by Christopher D. Piros, PhD, CFA
+Reading 3 Capital Market Expectations, Part I: Framework and Macro Considerations by Christopher D. Piros, PhD, CFA Reading 4 Capital Market Expectations, Part II: Forecasting Asset Class Returns by Christopher D. Piros, PhD, CFA